Death Before Dishonor (film): Production

 Death Before Dishonor marked the directorial debut for Terry J. Leonard, who was primarily known for his stunt work, but had also served as a second unit director for several feature films and television shows.
 The film was originally scheduled to shoot in Yugoslavia, but producer Lawrence Kubik received a telephone call warning him not to come to Yugoslavia, consequently, the location was moved to Israel, where production costs were lower.
 The film shot in Tel Aviv, Jerusalem and Jaffa.

 Reception

 Audiences polled by CinemaScore gave the film an average grade of "B-" on an A+ to F scale.

+Novelization

+A paperback novelization of the film, written by Kevin Randle, was published in 1987.

 Home media

 The film was released on DVD on April 17, 2001, by Anchor Bay Entertainment.